-A warm and sunny December day on Florida's west-central coast was a perfect day to visit the Ellie Schiller Homosassa Springs Wildlife State Park, a State Park and rehabilitation center for injured and orphaned West Indian manatees, and which showcases some of Florida's most beautiful natural landscape and native wildlife.
+A warm and sunny December day on Florida's west-central coast was a perfect day to visit Citrus County in west central Florida, and the Ellie Schiller Homosassa Springs Wildlife State Park.
+The State Park is also a rehabilitation center for injured and orphaned West Indian manatees, and showcases some of Florida's most beautiful natural landscape and native wildlife.
 Visit Citrus County sponsored this tour for us, and we thank them for introducing us to the Park.

 Pepper Creek was scenic and tranquil with a few resident alligators, turtles, colorful wood ducks, and numerous other birds.